coreruleset/project-seaweed/README.md

 1. ~~Fix tests github action~~
 2. ~~Add Open source license~~
-3. Work on tests and documentation
+3. ~~Work on tests and documentation~~

+doubts:

+1. Stable place for the project (personal or crs org?)
+2. After the place is decided we can move on to integrating readthedocs to host documentation
+3. project report (pdf, blog, or github readme)

 Notes: